List of Mexican autopistas

 The Mexican limited access highway network is the largest in the Americas outside the USA.
 The construction is generally financed by toll revenue (thus user fees) rather than fuel taxes, thus the toll rates are usually rather high, about MXN 1–2 $/km, roughly 15–30 cent/mi for private cars and motorcycles.
 Toll plazas along the mainline charge tolls anywhere from MXN $20 to $300, or US$1 to $15.
 Plazas, crossing the border, accept either pesos or U.S. dollars, but after leaving border city limits one must pay in pesos.
+The IAVE electronic toll collection system is available in Mexico's major cities to facilitate toll payments.